SocketMobile/capturesingleentryswift-ios/README.md

 Build and run the application on a device in order to test with a Socket Mobile device.

-## Remarks about Podfile
-There are 2 Capture Cocoapods that are provided.
-For a Swift project, it is better to use SKTCapture which has the CaptureHelper class written directly in Swift.

-The second Capture CocoaPods, SKTCaptureObjC has CaptureHelper written in Objective-C.

 ### use_frameworks! is no longer required
 Since cocoapods version 1.5.0 and Xcode 9, use_frameworks is no longer necessary.

-In this configuration the source files using Capture should include a `import SKTCapture` at the beginning of the source file.
+In this configuration the source files using Capture should include a `import CaptureSDK` at the beginning of the source file.
 There is no need of a Bridging Header file.

 Here is an example of such Podfile:
 ```
 def import_pods
-  pod 'SKTCapture', '~> 1.4'
+  pod 'CaptureSDK', '~> 1.4'
 end

-platform :ios, '11.0'
+platform :ios, '14.0'
 target 'SingleEntrySwift'
 import_pods